-Before we go into the details of quota testing, we need to make sure that seasonality of product is accounted for in the goal set.
+Before we go into the details of quota testing, we need to make sure that the seasonality of the product is accounted for in the goal set.
 Seasonality is the foreseeable and recurring ups and downs that occur periodically impacting the sales of the product.
-Ideally the phasing or seasonality of the product is accounted for in the forecast itself.
-To accentuate this phasing we also take a similar historical timeframe as the base while setting quotas.
-The combined effect of the factors make sure that the result is accurate.
-From a result perspective the phasing also ensures that the field force is able to focus their energy at the right time to get optimum results.
-Keep in mind that seasonality differs from market variation caused due to changes in economy, strategy and market itself.
-The market variations are not periodic in nature but are often predicted and incorporated in the forecast and in turn quotas as a one off occurrence.
+Ideally, the phasing or seasonality of the product is accounted for in the forecast itself.
+To accentuate this phasing, we also take a similar historical timeframe as the base while setting quotas.
+The combined effect of the factors makes sure that the result is accurate.
+From a result perspective, the phasing also ensures that the field force is able to focus its energy at the right time to get optimum results.
+Keep in mind that seasonality differs from market variation caused due to changes in the economy, strategy and market itself.
+The market variations are not periodic in nature but are often predicted and incorporated in the forecast and, in turn, quotas as a one off occurrence.

 2. Goal vs Baseline Product Volume

 Preset market elements and factors often define the baseline product volumes or territory size.
 The territory size can be used to assess the new quota set and ensure that territory size and goal set are comparable.
 A scatter plot of the goal set against the baseline product volume tells us if the goal set is in sync with the territory size.
 The idea behind this is to match the sales opportunity with the baseline sales.
 The ideal correlation between the goal set and baseline product volume is as close to 1 as possible.
 If the correlation is significantly lower than 1, it tells us that the quota for a large territory is significantly smaller than the baseline volume and for smaller territories it is significantly higher.
 Evaluating from a business perspective this is only possible if some big swing in the market or economy is in the wings and the quota set is accounting for that.
 Else, a lower correlation means that the goal set is completely skewed in favor of large territories.

 3. Goal Growth Distribution